konstantinos61-0/minimal-http-1.0-server-in-c/README.md

 Error logs are produced to the stderr stream.
 Some diagnostic information is also regularly sent to stdout throughout the program.
 Valgrind was used to make the program runs memcheck clean.

 ## Testing
+### Testing directory
+The directory `test_dir` contains several folders with html files, css, images etc. for testing purposes.
+The manual tests used during development are documented inside the `tests.md` file.
 ### Headers
-The print_list function is only used for testing purposes.
-Specifically, it is placed right after the request parsing to print all of the headers of the request.
-This way it is ensured that headers are handled as promised by the specification.
+The request headers of each request are logged inside the logs/header_logs.txt file.
+This way it can be verified that headers are stored as documented.

-### Permissions
-Modify file permissions inside test_dir using chmod to test the server's 403 response.